JoshMayBalGitHub/mathcalculatorcsharp/README.md

 ALl above are more higher files in the directory and is because of easy look at the code.

-## To Satisfy my Coding OCD i added the programming languages i used:
+## To Satisfy my Coding Brain i added the programming languages i used:

 C#